benjohnbarnes/Service/README.md

 }
 ```

-### What is this `ServiceContext`?
+### What is `ServiceContext`?

 `ServiceContext` is a protocol you will define.
-It encapsulates the common details your service creation function need.
+It encapsulates the common details your service creation functions need.
 It will be determined by the way your modules perform requests.

-A `ServiceContext` would frequently provide:
+`ServiceContext` could frequently provide:

 * A mechanism to build a full service `URL` from a service path.
 * A mechanism to perform a `URLRequest`.

-A `ServiceContext` could also include:
+`ServiceContext` may also include:

 * An system to obtain an authentication token for requests.
 * A way to report parsing errors in responses from the backend.